run-ai/docs/docs/Administrator/Cluster-Setup/Installing-Run-AI-on-an-on-premise-Kubernetes-Cluster.md

 ## Next Steps

-*   Researchers work via a Command line interface (CLI).
-See  [Installing the Run AI Command Line Interface](../Researcher-Setup/Installing-the-Run-AI-Command-Line-Interface.md) on how to install the CLI for users
+*   Researchers work via a Command-line interface (CLI).
+See  [Installing the Run AI Command-line Interface](../Researcher-Setup/Installing-the-Run-AI-Command-Line-Interface.md) on how to install the CLI for users
 *   Set up Admin UI Users [Working with Admin UI Users](../Admin-User-Interface-Setup/Adding-Updating-and-Deleting-Admin-UI-Users.md)